MicrosoftStudentAmbassadors-Kenya/flutter-bloc/README.md

 * Final layer where the user gets the presented data, is the User Interface, has widgets, user inputs, lifecycle events, animations etc.
 Its responsible of `rendering itself`, based on one or more bloc states.

+# Testing.

+* `CODE is CODE and CODE will BREAK!`
+Testing helps pre-empt some errors that might be a problem.

 # What is BLoC?